Let’s review the main versions of C++, along with their most important improvements and modifications.

 : Introduction ofstd::expected

-to manage returns that may fail, offering an alternative to exceptions. - Continuation in coroutines: Improvement in coroutine support to simplify the handling of asynchronous functions.
+for managing returns that can fail, offering an alternative to exceptions. - Continuation in coroutines: Improvement in coroutine support to simplify handling asynchronous functions.

 - Improvements in modules: Refinements in the module system introduced in C++20, making it more flexible and optimized.